John Terry: India anti-smoking campaign image

 In January 2012, an image resembling Terry appeared without authorization on cigarette packaging in India as part of a government anti-smoking campaign.
 The picture, which showed a blurred head-and-shoulder likeness above the words "Smoking Kills", was reported by The Indian Express to have been circulated by the Directorate of Visual Publicity.
 Terry’s management stated that no permission had been sought for the use of his image and announced that legal advice was being pursued.
 Officials in India gave conflicting explanations, with one suggesting it was an artistic creation and another acknowledging uncertainty as to how Terry’s likeness came to be used.

 In popular culture

-Terry has been represented in a meme which pictures him taking part in great moments in history and fiction, following his decision to come on to the pitch to lift the European Cup in full kit despite being suspended for the 2012 UEFA Champions League Final; he repeated this when Chelsea won the 2013 UEFA Europa League final, in which he did not play due to injury.
+Terry has been represented in a meme which pictures him taking part in great moments in history and fiction, following his decision to come on to the pitch to lift the European Cup in full kit despite being suspended for the 2012 UEFA Champions League final; he repeated this when Chelsea won the 2013 UEFA Europa League final, in which he did not play due to injury.
 These included the fall of the Berlin Wall, the freeing of Nelson Mandela and the triumph of Rocky Balboa.
 Over the summer of 2012 this developed into his celebrating current sporting achievements such as 2012 Summer Olympics medal wins by Team GB.

+Political views

+Terry has expressed support on multiple occasions for the MP Rupert Lowe, of the far-right party Restore Britain, posting on social media in support of Lowe's call for a national ban on wearing of the burqa and the deportation of migrants who are unable to financially support themselves.